All posts by Katie Sindt

 1. Set up your social studies mini spark recording page: #26: Valentine’s Day

 2. Read about the history of Valentine’s Day at Wonderopolis.
-Take both of the quizes after reading the article.
-Record your score.
+Record 3 details about the history of Valentine’s Day on your recording page.

 3. A few weeks before February 14th rolls around, what types of commercials do you see more often?
 If you guessed ones about flowers, rings, and chocolates, you’re exactly right!
 These are gifts that are commonly given on the holiday that celebrates love: Valentine’s Day.
 Learn about the history of chocolate and Valentine’s Day.
 Record 10 details form the video on your recording sheet.

 4. Watch the video to find out how Valentine’s day is celebrated around the world.
-Include information about other details about 5 celebrations.
+Include details about three celebrations from around the world.

 5. Share your social studies mini spark recording page with your teacher/EY coordinator.